NAAMSA MEDIA RELEASE : FOR IMMEDIATE RELEASE

 In South Africa, given the high level of dependence on motor vehicles as a means of mobility and transport, commuters and motorists have experienced an almost immediate (monthly) impact on their disposable incomes as a result of rising fuel prices.

-The National Association of Automobile Manufacturers of South Africa (NAAMSA) wishes to highlight a number of options open to the motorist to reduce vehicle fuel consumption and limit the financial effects of the fuel price hikes and, at the same time, to reduce green-house emissions.
+The National Association of Automobile Manufacturers of South Africa (NAAMSA) wishes to highlight a number of options open to the motorist to reduce vehicle fuel consumption and limit the negative financial effects of the fuel price hikes and, at the same time, to reduce green-house emissions.

 The latest generation diesel vehicles, while offering all the refinements and performance of their petrol engined counterparts, also offer significant fuel economy benefits.